 When a child is too young to speak for themselves parents give thanks for God’s gift of their baby and his or her new life following Jesus.
 So if as parents you bring your child for baptism, you will be asked to say on their behalf that you believe in God, and that you will bring up your child to follow Jesus.

 However, as an alternative to baptism, a Thanksgiving enables you to say thank you to God without the extra commitment and promises which baptism requires.
 However, you may also have a Baptism Service for your child at a later date when you feel ready.

-Baptism and Thanksgivings are held on the first Sunday of the month during the 10am Family Service, which is an informal and relaxed service for people of all ages, using our newly installed audio visual system to create a fun, engaging and relevant time together.
+Baptism and Thanksgivings are generally held on the first Sunday of the month during the 10am Family Service, which is an informal and relaxed service for people of all ages.

 Baptisms and Thanksgiving are exciting times, and we have created two documents which we pray you will find helpful.